Turning Research Into Real-World Impact

 We are seeking to fund doctoral-level research projects in the broad theme of energy.

-We are looking for research that is future-focused and grounded in Aotearoa’s unique economic development goals, natural resources, emissions goals, and cultural values.
+We are looking for research that is future-focused and grounded in Aotearoa’s economic development goals, natural resources, emissions goals, and cultural values.
 We welcome a range of disciplinary approaches—including interdisciplinary and transdisciplinary research—that contribute to renewable, equitable, and resilient energy solutions.
 These may be guided by Māori principles like kaitiakitanga and manaakitanga and should be aligned with the UN Sustainable Development Goals, especially in clean energy, climate action, and sustainable innovation.

 About the Applied Doctorates Scheme